-Step #5: Check the box of “Show full website addresses” in the Smart Search Field menu.
+3. Select “Show full website addresses” next to the Smart Search Field menu.

-Step #7: Launch Safari to see full website address in Safari URL bar.
+5. Re-launch Safari to see the full website address in the Safari URL bar.

-It might be possible that even after making changes and selecting the option to show full website address in the URL bar, Safari isn’t displaying it.
-Now, what should be done to fix Safari not showing full website address in Safari URL bar in Mac/MacBook?
-These are the basic workarounds that could fix any minor issue which might be corrupting the Safari app.
+It might be possible that even after making changes and selecting the option to show the full website address in the URL bar, Safari isn’t displaying it.
+What should be done to fix Safari not showing the full website address in the Safari URL bar on Mac/MacBook?
+These are the basic workarounds that could fix any minor issue that might be corrupting the Safari app.

 Solution 1: Force Close Safari App

-Step #1: Press Option + Command + Escape keys together.
+1. Press the Option + Command + Escape, select Safari App then select Force Quit keys together.

-Step #2: Select Safari app and click “Force Quit”.
+2. Select the Safari app and click “Force Quit”.

 Solution 2: Restart the system

-Force quitting app didn’t work to fix the problem?
+Didn’t the force-quitting app work to fix the problem?
 Another way is to restart the Mac.
-The system must be facing critical issues, sometimes excessive load on the processor can delay the system functions.
+The system must be facing critical issues; sometimes, excessive load on the processor can delay the system’s functions.

-Step #1: Click on the “Apple” menu and select “Restart”.
+1. Click on the Apple Logo menu and select Restart…

 Solution 3: Update macOS

 Don’t you know which version of macOS is installed on your computer?
-Check it once and if any update requires then, connect Mac to an internet connection and start the update.
+Check it once and if any update, then connect the Mac to an internet connection and start the update.

-- Go to the App Store > Update Click on “Update All” button.
+- Go to the App Store > Update Click on the “Update All” button.